rajeevrajeshuni/cognee/README.md

     await cognee.memify()

     # Query the knowledge graph
-    results = await cognee.search("What does Cognee do?")
+    results = await cognee.search("What does cognee do?")

     # Display the results
     for result in results: